 Reorder stock faster than ever

-Bottom-up, data-driven insights paired with automation also enable speed and stock efficiency when it comes to reordering products.
-The newest solution to join the Nextail AI solutions portfolio is the Reorder Solution, introduced during the session by Nextail Product Manager Giona Capurso.
+Bottom-up, hyper-local data-driven insights paired with automation also enable speed and inventory efficiency when it comes to reordering products.

-Speaking of how the granularity of the solution empowers Purchasing departments, Sinead O’Keeffe said, “We’ve been exposed to different kinds of supply chain problems and [Reorder] has allowed us to be a lot more reactive….Because we have that vision, that granularity, it has allowed us to react very fast.
+Speaking of how the granularity of solutions such as Nextail’s Reorder empower Purchasing departments, Sinead O’Keeffe said, “We’ve been exposed to different kinds of supply chain problems and [Reorder] has allowed us to be a lot more reactive….Because we have that vision, that granularity, it has allowed us to react very fast.
 Normally, it might have taken us weeks to react to certain problems that we’ve encountered, here we were able to do it in days.”

 Build the confidence for assortment innovation

-While a top-down approach will often guide global business decisions that may be translated down into assortment decisions, bottom-up insights can often help to provide a better baseline for these decisions to be made in the first place.
+While a top-down approach will guide global business decisions that may be translated down into assortment decisions, bottom-up and hyper-local intelligence often helps to provide a better baseline for these decisions to be made in the first place.

 James Mooney remarked, “Having worked in businesses that pitch rather than [accept] given plans, I think it definitely helps drive that innovation.”